 that might be interested in sponsoring you.
 Be active on your social media channels and promote the brands you want to work with on your other accounts so they can get more exposure.
 Brands will want to see whether or not you’re promoting them through several of your owned platforms (i.e., Facebook page, Instagram stories, etc.) before agreeing to work with you since this reflects the reach of their campaign if they pay you for it.
 Make sure you are tagging the brands in your posts to show them that you want to work with them.

 7. Create an online portfolio

-of your work to show to potential sponsors.
+some of your work to show to potential sponsors.
 Brands will want to see what kind of content you are posting, so if they can’t find it on your accounts, you won’t be considered for a sponsored post.
-For this, your creativity is needed.
-You can create a video resume or attract brands by starting your own blog resume.
+Your creativity is needed for this.
+You can create a video resume or attract brands by starting your own blog and resume.
 This gives you the opportunity to show off your personality and expertise, all while building a brand for yourself.